This article is for those who are searching for a step-by-step guide on how to start recording music in their home.

 Studio monitors are headphones are gear where you listen to your outputs.
 So you need any of them to get started.

-Whether you choose a studio monitor or a headphone its very important to choose the right one which delivers nearly flat frequency response.
+Whether you choose a studio monitor or a headphone it’s very important to choose the right one which delivers a nearly flat frequency response.

-If you mix your projects in mediocre speakers then you can’t compete with other professionals.
-So it’s very important to choose the best monitors or headphones(If you don’t have a budget to get a good monitor).
+If you mix your projects with mediocre speakers then you can’t compete with other professionals.
+So it’s very important to choose the best monitors or headphones(If you don’t have the budget to get a good monitor).

-So how would you know which one provides you the best output?
+So how would you know which one provides you with the best output?
 Here’s how.

 - 10 Best Studio Monitors Under 1000